fedosejev/react.tips/data/checkboxes-in-react/content.md

 The `input` element renders the checkbox.
 It has 4 properties:
 1. `type` - the type of input: `checkbox` in our case.
 2. `value` - the value of input: which is a label name passed as property from a parent `Application` component.
-3. `checked` - whether it's checked or not: the value comes from component's state property `isChecked`.
+3. `checked` - whether it's checked or not.
+The value comes from component's state property `isChecked`.
-4. `onChange` - `change` event handler: `this.toggleCheckbox` function will be called when user checks or unchecks our checkbox.
+4. `onChange` - `change` event handler: `this.toggleCheckbox` function will be called when user checks or unchecks a checkbox.

 The label text is coming from a property `label` that is passed from a parent `Application` component.
 It will be either `One`, `Two` or `Three`.

 Now if you read [this tutorial](http://react.tips/radio-buttons-in-reactjs/), you will recognise that our `input` element is a [controlled component](https://facebook.github.io/react/docs/forms.html#controlled-components) because we "control" the `value` property by providing our own value that comes from `this.props.label`.
-If you're not sure about what's the difference between controlled components and uncontrolled components then I recommend you read [this tutorial](http://react.tips/radio-buttons-in-reactjs/).
+If you're not sure about the difference between controlled components and uncontrolled components, then I recommend you read [this tutorial](http://react.tips/radio-buttons-in-reactjs/).

-What happens when user toggles our checkbox? `this.toggleCheckbox` function is called:
+What happens when the user toggles our checkbox? `this.toggleCheckbox` function is called:

 <figure class="figure">
 <pre>